 A living trust is a trust created during the life of the trustor.
-Its purpose is to hold and manage a trustor’s assets during his lifetime for the benefit of a beneficiary or beneficiaries.
+Its purpose is to hold and manage a trustor’s assets during his lifetime to benefit a beneficiary or beneficiaries.

-A living trust can be both revocable or irrevocable.
+A living trust can be both revocable and irrevocable.
 Upon the death of the grantor or trustor, the assets held in the trust pass down to the beneficiaries.
-This happens in accordance with the instructions mentioned in the living trust document.
+This happens following the instructions mentioned in the living trust document.

 2. Testamentary trusts